froux/lunr-index-builder/README.md

-# lunr Index Builder
+# lunr Index Builder with optional progressbar

 A simple command line tool for building lunr indexes.

 ## Installation

-    npm install lunr-index-build
+    npm install lunr-index-build-silent

 ## Usage

     Generates a lunr.js index.

-      lunr-index-build -r id -f title:10 -f body < data.json > index.json
+      lunr-index-build-silent -r id -f title:10 -f body < data.json > index.json

     Options:
-      -f, --field  Specify a field to index                               [required] -r, --ref    Specify the field that will be the document reference
+      -f,  Specify a field to index                               [required] -r,  Specify the field that will be the document reference --with-progressbar : with progressbar

-`lunr-index-builder` reads your data from stdin and outputs a built index on stdout.
+`lunr-index-builder-silent` reads your data from stdin and outputs a built index on stdout.
 You need to specify some fields to index from your input data and, optionally the ref for the documents.
 These options map directly to those of [lunr.js](http://lunrjs.com) itself so see that documentation for more details.

 The input is expected to be valid JSON, with an array of document objects, e.g